Beginner’s Complete Gym Guide (2026)

 Frequently Asked Questions About Starting at the Gym

-Q: How do I know if I'm using equipment correctly?
-A: Most machines have instruction placards with pictures showing proper form.
+Most machines have instruction placards with pictures showing proper form.
 When in doubt, ask staff for a demonstration.
-Many gyms offer free equipment orientations for new members.
+Many gyms offer free equipment demos for new members.

-Q: What if I feel judged or out of place?
-A: These feelings are normal but often unfounded.
+These feelings are normal but often unfounded.
 Focus on your own journey and remember that everyone started as a beginner.
 Consider visiting during quieter hours initially.
+Read more about overcoming gym anxiety or have a read of the free gym anxiety toolkit.

 Previous